(Featured photo: Carousell)

 Last but not least, remember that there’s no one way that’s better than the others.
 The key is to choose the right option for you and that really depends on your own needs and expectations.
 For instance, if you prefer to continue driving your car during the sale process, you may want to sell your car to a direct buyer or through a consignment agent.

 Hunting for your new car?
 Try out from over 22 different models in our fleet now.
-Simply download GetGo to rent a car from just $3/hour and use code G50GSC to enjoy 50% off* (capped at $8) your first drive.
+Simply download GetGo and book a car — anytime, anywhere.